jarv/jarv.org/content/posts/go-channels-sse.md

 It is exacerbated by a short buffer because it's necessary for the background Go routine to move data between channels frequently.
 While performance improves when the buffer length increases, it's generally slower than discarding data in the call to `Send()` even though it requires a locking Mutex.

-Notice that in first benchmark test it slows down considerably when we add parallelism which is likely due to contention because of the locking Mutex.
+Notice that in the first benchmark test, it slows down considerably when we add parallelism, which is likely due to contention because of the locking Mutex.

 ## Conclusion

 Figuring out how to use channels for SSE was a lot of fun!
 It gave me the opportunity to learn a bit more about how to troubleshoot and think better about concurrency in Go.
-One valuable take-away from me is that it's important to validate background Go routines in unit tests.
+One valuable takeaway for me is that it's important to validate background Go routines in unit tests.
 This was essential to uncover bugs that were not immediately apparent.

-If you like this post check out my other post on [debugging a deadlock in Go](/posts/go-deadlock/) or subscribe to the RSS feed.
+If you like this post, check out my other post on debugging a deadlock in Go or subscribe to the RSS feed.
-If you would like a fun way to send out a reaction poll during your next video or conference presentation, check out [DidUThink.com](https://diduthink.com).
+If you would like a fun way to send out a reaction poll during your next video or conference presentation, check out DidUThink.com.